 At Moorside High School, we believe that students need to feel safe, happy and supported in order to develop and achieve.
 We place a strong emphasis on the pastoral needs of our students and have a team of dedicated staff who support them according to their individual needs.
-Each year group has a Director of Learning and a Learning Mentor who are supported by the Senior Leadership Team, the SENCO and Learning Support Assistants, and the Administration Team.
+Each year group has a Head of Year who are supported by the Senior Leadership Team, the SENDCO and Learning Support Assistants, and the Administration Team.

 The aims of pastoral care at Moorside High School are to:

 - Ensure the wellbeing of each member of the school academically, socially, and personally, both as an individual and as a member of the school community

 - Ensure the school always acts in a pupil’s best interests